openlookeng/hetu-core/hetu-docs/en/functions/map.md

 **map\_zip\_with(map(K,V1), map(K,V2), function(K,V1,V2,V3))** -\> map(K,V3)

 Merges the two given maps into a single map by applying `function` to the pair of values with the same key.
-For keys only presented in one map, NULL will be passed as the value for the missing key. :
+For keys only presented in one map, NULL will be passed as the value for the missing key:

     SELECT map_zip_with(MAP(ARRAY[1, 2, 3], ARRAY['a', 'b', 'c']), -- {1 -> ad, 2 -> be, 3 -> cf}
                         MAP(ARRAY[1, 2, 3], ARRAY['d', 'e', 'f']),